antoniandre/webpack-kickstart/readme.md

 # New project with Webpack

-This file is about how to create this kickstart from scratch!
+This file is about how to create this kickstart project from scratch.

 ## Basic Setup

 First let's create a directory, initialize npm, and install webpack locally: